- 1. What is your position on industrial hemp?

 With all this considered and a clear understanding of the risks associated with personal cultivation, the following safeguards would create a reasonable framework for enabling small-scale cultivation of cannabis for personal use:

-- Set clear limits on the scale of cultivation permitted (maximum of two plants per residence), with a maximum height limit (100 cm);
+- Set clear limits on the scale of cultivation permitted (maximum of two plants per person), with a maximum height limit (100 cm);

 - Prohibit unlicensed sale (although some degree of sharing among friends and relatives is inevitable);